laptobbe/TSMarkdownParser/README.md

 Alternatively you can clone the project and build one of the static library setups in the project (iOS, macOS, tvOS or watchOS).

 #Usage
-The standardParser class method provides a new instance of the parser configured to parse the tags listed above.
-You can also just create a new instance of TSMarkdownParser and add your own parsing.
+The standardParser class provides an instance of the parser configured to parse the tags listed above.
+You can also just create a new instance of TSMarkupParser and add your own parsing.
 See "Adding custom parsing" for information on how to do this.

 ````
-NSAttributedString *string = [[TSMarkdownParser standardParser] attributedStringFromMarkdown:markdown];
+NSAttributedString *string = [[TSMarkdownStandardParser new] attributedStringFromMarkup:inputText];

 ````